 Figure A 3-2.
-Urainum-238 activities in surface soil and sediment samples
+Urainum-238 activites in surface soil and sediment samples.

-Uranium-238 activities in surface soil and sediment samples collected around the DARHT Facility and in the firing point soil sample, from 2008 to 2018, compared with the baseline statistical reference level (mean plus three standard deviations of soil uranium-238 preoperations; green dashed line) and the lowest no-effect ecological screening level for the plant (red dashed line).
+Figure 3-2 describes the uranium-238 activities in surface soil and sediment samples collected around the DARHT Facility, and in the firing point soil sample, from 2008 to 2019.
+The description is compared with the baseline statistical reference level (mean plus three standard deviations of soil uranium-238 pre-operations; green dashed line) and the lowest no-effect ecological screening level for the plant (red dashed line).
 Note the logarithmic scale on the vertical axis.
 Points represent true values (firing point) or represent means (sediment and soil) and error bars represent standard deviation.
 Bottom error bars are absent on some points as the error would have been a negative value; however, negative values cannot be shown on a logarithmic axis.

-All inorganic elements tested for were detected in soil and sediments samples collected in 2018 around the DARHT Facility.
-Concentrations of aluminum, antimony, arsenic, barium, beryllium, cadmium, calcium, chromium, cobalt, copper, iron, lead, magnesium, mercury, nickel, potassium, and silver were below all reference and screening levels including the baseline statistical reference levels, regional statistical reference levels, and both the no- and low-effect ecological screening levels.
+All inorganic elements, except for mercury, were found at detectable concentrations in all soil and sediment samples collected in 2019.
+Mercury was found at detectable concentrations in some samples.
+Concentrations of aluminum, antimony, arsenic, barium, beryllium, cadmium, calcium, chromium, cobalt, iron, lead, magnesium, nickel, potassium, and silver were below all reference and screening levels including the baseline statistical reference levels, regional statistical reference levels, and both the no- and low-effect ecological screening levels of select elements.
+Consistent with observations from previous years, in some soil and sediment samples concentration of manganese (four samples), mercury (one sample), thallium (six samples), and vanadium (nine samples) exceeded the no-effect ecological screening level for the plant, montane shrew, or American robin and/or the low-effect ecological screening level for the